 The wonderful thing about hiking at Silvermine is that there are a number of gentle hikes on this side of the reserve.
 What’s more, you can get ‘away from it all’ pretty quickly and the sound of traffic from Ou Kaapse Weg is soon muted by the sound of water from the gushing streams, or simply because you’ve headed far enough away from the main road that you no longer hear it.

-For those with children, as are we, this is ideal.
+For those with children this is ideal.
 Best of all there are kilometres of trails that explore the mountains between Ou Kaapse Weg and Kalk Bay, St James, Muizenberg and Fish Hoek, without having to slog up from Boyes Drive.

 Here you’ll find numerous caves – a hundred or more, if that’s your thing – and pools – Maiden pool, Junction pool and Nellie’s pool.
 There is also a walk to the amphitheatre, which you can also walk as part of a circuit from the reservoir at gate one, which, despite being three hours, is an easy, gentle walk.

 From gate two you can also access Echo valley, just above Kalk Bay, and, if you’re very energetic, walk all the way across to Muizenberg peak, where the views over False Bay must be gorgeous (not that I can say this from experience, mind).

 Our walk was trifling in fact, by comparison to the network of trails along which you could wander for hours, but the issue for us wasn’t the exercise so much as the exploration, time out, and drinking in the views.

 Our destination, because we had little time before sun down, was Maiden pool, but you’ll need to be on a sharp look out as it’s fairly difficult to find (if indeed this was the pool we uncovered) and unmarked so far as we could see.
 Ahead of you remains the waterfall, in full flow on our hike due to the rains.